Shifali8542/Ground-Truth/README.md

 - **Start New Comparison**: Opens a dialog to upload Ground Truth and Output ZIP files
 - **Display Options**: Toggle visibility of different views
-- **Column Selection**: Choose which columns to display in the Run Summary table
-- **Data Selectors**: Navigate through runs, files, and pages

 ### Main Content Area